-The Climate Disclosure Standards Board (CDSB) is an international consortium of business and environmental NGOs, hosted by CDP.
-We are committed to advancing and aligning the global mainstream corporate reporting model to equate natural and social capital with financial capital.
+The Climate Disclosure Standards Board (CDSB) is an international consortium of business and environmental NGOs.
+We are committed to advancing and aligning the global mainstream corporate reporting model to equate natural, human, and social capital with financial capital.

-We do this by offering companies a framework for reporting environment- and social-related information with the same rigour as financial information.
-In turn this helps them to provide investors with decision-useful environmental information via the mainstream corporate report, enhancing the efficient allocation of capital.
+We do this by offering companies a framework for reporting environmental and social information with the same rigour as financial information.
+In turn this helps them to provide investors with decision-useful environmental and social information via the mainstream corporate report, enhancing the efficient allocation of capital.
 Regulators have also benefited from CDSB's compliance-ready materials.
+Recognising that information about natural, human, social and financial capital is equally essential for an understanding of corporate performance, our work builds trust and transparency needed to foster resilient capital markets.
+Collectively, we aim to contribute to more sustainable economic, social and environmental systems.